Christmas Cactus Care Guide

 Soil Conditions

-Well-drained soil is a must for Christmas cactus.
-Use a commercially packaged potting mix for succulent plants or mix your own by combining two parts plain potting soil with one part clean sand or vermiculite.
+Good drainage is key.
+Use a commercial cactus or succulent mix, or blend your own by combining two parts potting soil with one part clean sand or vermiculite.
+This keeps roots from sitting in water and helps the plant stay vigorous through the season.

 Watering